GEMScienceTools/CatalogueTool-Lite/README.md

 ### 1.2 - Object Structure

 #### 1.2.1 - Attributes
 The most important attributes of the catalogue objects are the *Header* and *Events* variables.
-While *Header* is basically just a dictionary for general information about the catalogue (e.g. name, some descrition...), *Events* is the actual database (as list) of earthquake records, with a more complex internal structure.
+While *Header* is basically just a dictionary storing general information about the catalogue (e.g. name, some descrition...), *Events* is the actual database (a list) of earthquake records and a more complex internal structure.
-Each element of the *Events* list is practically a dictionary containing data of an single event, grouped in four main keys: *Id*, *Magnitude*, *Location* and *Log*.
+Each element of the *Events* list is in fact a dictionary containing data of a single event, grouped by four main keys: *Id*, *Magnitude*, *Location* and *Log*.
 Here is an example:
 ~~~python
 Db.Events[0] = {'Id': '02000',